finol-digital/Card-Game-Simulator/docs/pages/custom.md

 ---

 # CGS Custom Games
-Card Game Simulator allows users to [download custom card games to use within the application](index.html#how-to-create-and-share).
+Card Game Simulator allows users to create, share, and play custom card games.

 ## CGS Core Concept
 A custom game in CGS is a specification for a collection of information about a card game.
 This information primarily includes sets of cards and a definition of what properties those cards have.
 Ancillary information can include decks and boards to use with the game.
 See below for the full specification.